Soft and fluffy, just like a cupcake, these cinnamon baked cake donuts are a lightly spiced treat, that taste surprisingly similar to the real deal.

 - Pinch of salt

-- Dry ingredients: In a medium bowl, whisk together the flour, baking powder, cinnamon, nutmeg, salt and sugar until thoroughly combined.
+- In a medium bowl, whisk together the flour, baking powder, cinnamon, nutmeg, salt and sugar until thoroughly combined.

-- Wet ingredients: Whisk together the buttermilk, egg, melted butter and vanilla until completely combined, then add to the dry ingredients and fold together with a spatula.
+- Whisk together the buttermilk, egg, melted butter and vanilla until completely combined, then add to the dry ingredients and fold together with a spatula.

 - Bake for 10 minutes – a toothpick should come out clean.
 Allow them to cool for 5 minutes in the tin before turning out onto a wire rack to cool completely.
 Then you can use the empty doughnut pan to pipe and bake the last one.

-- Place the butter in a saucepan over low heat.
+- FOR THE BROWN BUTTER ICING: Place the butter in a saucepan over low heat.
 Bring to a simmer and cook swirling the pan often until it turns a golden brown colour.
 Strain the butter into a bowl and discard any black sediment.

 - Wipe out the saucepan and add the brown sugar and water.
 Stir over low heat until the sugar is no longer grainy, then take it off the heat.